distribution/distribution/docs/content/recipes/systemd.md

 ## Use-case

-Using systemd to manage containers can make service discovery and maintenance easier by managining all services in the same way.
+Using systemd to manage containers can make service discovery and maintenance easier by managing all services in the same way.
 Additionally, when using Podman, systemd can start the registry with socket-activation, providing additional security options:

 * Run as non-root and expose on a low-numbered socket (< 1024)
 * Run with `--network=none`